Juniper/YAPT/doc/readme.md

 ## Group Config ##

 YAPT supports building groups to apply specific tasks to devices.
 Add new / edit group files to __conf/groups__.
-Devices will be assigned to a group by setting group name in device data file under __conf/devices/data__.
+Devices will be assigned to a group by setting group name in device data file in __conf/devices/data__ directory.
 Group definition has to be set to group file name without file suffix: `device_group`: __srx__.

 Here is an example for SRX devices: